CalculusEnjoyer/intellistart-java-2022-vanquishers/README.md

 # Interview planning application

 This back-end application is made for coordinating the interviewer's and candidate's assignments.
 It was created using Spring with Hibernate framework.
 PostgresSQL was used as a database because of its reliability and excellent performance.
 Facebook API and Spring Security OAuth2 were used for authentication through Facebook account.
 Additionally, stress-testing was conducted using Apache JMeter.<br />
 <br />
-Main functional requirements described [here.](https://github.com/gavluk-intellias/intellistart-java-project/blob/main/docs/REQUIREMENTS.md)
+Main functional requirements described <a href="https://github.com/gavluk-intellias/intellistart-java-project/blob/main/docs/REQUIREMENTS.md">here.</a>

 # Deployment

 ## Running in Docker :rocket: